vitorotri/computer-music/sound-synthesis/README.md

 # Kalimba Patch in Pd

-Pure Data patch that simulate a 11-key kalimba in the Shiraz and Pygmy scale, using sound synthesis techniques.
+Pure Data patch that simulates a 11-key kalimba in the Shiraz and Pygmy scale, using sound synthesis techniques.

 # Requirements